 Students must pass all first-year courses and achieve an average of at least 2.0 for these courses.

-The one-week intensive Lawyering Lab guides students to bring to bear legal concepts, core practice competencies, and practical judgment to address simulated client problems and achieve a client’s objectives within the bounds of the law—the essence of what clients hire attorneys to do.
-This is done through lectures to provide necessary background, but more importantly through interactive discussion and “hands-on” exercises—both in and outside of class—that require students to actually do what lawyers do in solving client problems and achieving their objectives.
+The one-week intensive Lawyering Lab requires students to apply legal concepts, core practice competencies, and practical judgment to address simulated client problems and achieve a client’s objectives within the bounds of the law—the essence of what clients hire attorneys to do.
+This is achieved through lectures to provide necessary background, but more importantly through interactive discussion and “hands-on” exercises—both in and outside of class—that require students to actually do what lawyers do in solving client problems and achieving their objectives.
 This includes (1) determining the client’s goals; (2) determining the legal constraints and opportunities that affect the client’s ability to get what it wants; (3) determining the relevant facts; (4) identifying multiple options for action; (5) assessing the various options to generate possible recommendations; (6) counseling the client; and (7) negotiating and drafting agreements.

 Students work collaboratively to produce the kind of memos, analyses, and advice written by practicing lawyers.
 The deadlines for class assignments are tight, as they usually are for lawyers seeking to respond with immediacy to particular client problems.
 Through the expertise and guidance of the instructors, collaborative exercises with peers, and exposure to some of the day- to-day elements of lawyering, students in the Lawyering Lab learn about law and legal practice in a way that is exciting, innovative, and participant-centered.
 It is 1 credit, Pass/Fail.
-The Lawyering Lab is a required beginning with the Class of 2017.

 Second- and Third-Year Requirements